How to Fix a Noisy or Humming Audio Interface

 • High-pitched whine or buzz that changes with mouse movement or screen activity often means USB power noise from the computer.

-• Clicks and glitches are typically buffer or driver problems, not analog noise.
+• Clicks and glitches are typically buffer or driver problems, not analog noise — understanding what buffer size does helps you rule them out.

 Fix hum from a ground loop